Palette25/MOSAD_Homework/README.md

 ### Repository-Introduction

-This repository is used to store my homework or some projects of Web2.0.
+This repository is used to store my homework or some projects of MOSAD.